Healthcare Simulation Graduate Certificate

 The University of Michigan-Flint is the only college/university in the state of Michigan to offer the graduate Certificate in Healthcare Simulation.
 This program will prepare students for healthcare simulation educator and staff positions in a variety of organizations including hospitals, health care systems, universities, community colleges, and those organizations responsible for emergency preparedness of first responders.
 Once students start to gain experience in teaching simulation, they can become involved in simulation program development and operations as well.

-Students will be prepared to take a national certification exam as a certified healthcare simulation educator (CHSE) or a certified healthcare simulation operations specialist (CHSOS), both of which are offered by the Society for Simulation in Healthcare.
+Students will be prepared and may independently decide to take a national certification exam as a certified healthcare simulation educator (CHSE) or a certified healthcare simulation operations specialist (CHSOS), both of which are offered by the Society for Simulation in Healthcare.

 - 382 CHSOS

 UM-Flint Simulation Center

 Our facilities consist of a state-of-the-art simulation center with multiple patient care rooms, exam rooms, a home setting room, a nurses station, a health assessment area, debriefing rooms, and all of the latest technology used in the field.

 At UM-Flint, we are proud to have many dedicated advisors who are the experts students can rely upon to help guide their educational journey.
 Book an appointment today.

 You must meet the following requirements to be eligible for admission: